Tire Traction Device Specifications

 360° Product Testing has independently determined and documented the performance of Trac-Grabber tire traction innovation via a custom test stand configured with a typical automotive tire.
+These tire traction device specifications will help you understand what they can handle for you.
 A sample tire was measured for the relative amount of effort/work for improved traction on a variety of materials.
 Evaluation included simulated “slipping” scenarios.

 The Trac-Grabber is an innovation designed to enhance the ability of a slipping tire to extract itself from a poor traction situation.
+To ensure our solution will work for your vehicle, we have our tire traction device’s specifications.
 Tested products are summarized by their dominant strap color and overall rubber block dimensions.

 Trac-Grabbers were installed using the D-ring locking with the full length of Velcro.
 The rubber part of the product was pulled in tension to determine the maximum holding force.
 The failure mode for both the car and truck-based models was the slipping of the strap against the Velcro.
 The onset of initial Velcro stress / slippage was noted based on audible sounds.

 The ultimate force recorded is the maximum force exerted at which the strapping system could no longer support the load.

 The image at right shows a Trac-Grabber installed on a hydraulic ram to test the strength of the retaining straps.
 In the following table, “Initial Slippage” refers to the applied force at which the Velcro first began “stretching”, while “Ultimate Max Strength” is the applied force at which the strapping system could no longer support the load.

 - Straps are very long to provide for attaching to large tires.

 - The Trac-Grabber is intended for installation on open wheels.

 - Results will vary with circumstances, i.e., conditions, operator, tires, and vehicle.